briswells/audio-cat/README.md

 # audio-cat
-A script to create audiobooks from mp3 files ripped from CD's
+A script to create audiobooks with mp3 files ripped from CD's